 7.3.4 PSG meetings are held fortnightly to discuss progress on the scheme and will be chaired by Jamie Watson.
-Attendees include representatives from each stage of the LEP scheme (i.e. KCC bid team, KCC PMs, Amey design team and construction manager).
 Progress is discussed in technical detail raising any issues or concerns for all to action.
 A progress report, minutes of meeting and an update on programme dates are provided ahead of the Programme Board (PB) meeting for collation and production of the Highlight Report.